semplice/linstaller/README.md

 linstaller - a simple yet powerful GNU/linux installer
 ======================================================

+**linstaller is now in maintenance mode, that means that it won't be developed further if not to implement some feature related to Semplice Linux.

+There are plans to create a new installer from scratch, and that will be the focus of Semplice's installer-related projects.**

 linstaller is a modular and preseedable GNU/Linux distribution installer, written in python.